andymitchhank/terminal/README.md

 # Terminal

-A simple terminal web application built using minimal amounts of html, js, css.
-Built on top of Flask and Click.
+A simple terminal web application built on React, Flask, and Click.

 ## Running